When functions are comparable between different DAW's we provide screenshots from Ableton Live in all manuals.

 You .. may have found what we call Air.
 Be really sure as only very few songs have them and wrongly inserting for example a verse+bridge -combo as Air can spoil an elsewise elegant solution.
 So Air parts are rare, but they exist, and they sometimes are what makes a rock song have "an extra round of guitar" at the end of a verse for example.

-Sometimes as an effect or in live sessions it can be nice to be able to mute absolutely everything, and this can easily be done by simply adding ArrangerKing on the Master Track and for example mute the last part of a Drop.
-Or make the Outro double the needed length, and mute it half way in.
+In some live sessions, it might be useful to mute everything, and this can easily be done by simply adding ArrangerKing on the Master Track and for example mute the last part of a Drop.
+Or make the Outro twice the needed length and mute it halfway through.

 Your Arrangements are all stored in a text file so you can easily share them all, store them all, move them all to another computer, or maybe even do some spring cleaning.
 You access them here: